pushkar8723/react-boilerplate/README.md

 ```

 ### Nice!
 Any future milestone? :grin:
-Well yes, I will soon seprate out state management logic and publish a npm package.
+Well yes, I will soon separate out state management logic and publish a npm package.
 Also, I will try to onboard atlease one other component rendering library (vue or polymer) to see how much of this code can be reused.

 SSR / pre-rendering with browser history api usage is also on top of my list right now.